Stonepeople/Intro_to_R/README.md

 This is how one learns new tricks in R - and unlike Excel, you don't need to watch an instructional video: a line of code will often be all you need.
 And when you have time, you stop to look at exactly what's going on in the code you're using - then you can try varying some of the instructions to see what happens.

 # Chapter 8 Getting Help
-This brings us neatly to [Chapter8]([https://youtu.be/iUbxpQ9mjEg?t=3818)](https://youtu.be/iUbxpQ9mjEg?t=3818)) where is advice on how to get help, within R itself, and on the web in general.
+This brings us neatly to [Chapter8](https://youtu.be/iUbxpQ9mjEg?t=3818) which contains advice on how to get help, within R itself, and on the web in general.